edo9300/SCSFW/README.md

 ## Installation
 1 - Download the zip file and extract the contents to the root directory of the sdcard.
 2 - This should replace the existing kernel.gba along with adding multiple emulator support.
+>[!TIP]
-> **_NOTE:_** You can also select the firmware.frm file from within the kernel to flash SCFW to the Supercard's firmware.
+> You can also select the `firmware.frm` file from within the kernel to flash SCFW to the Supercard's firmware.
 Because the firmware is minimal and the kernel is loaded from the SD card, updates to the firmware should be rare.
 You can enjoy kernel updates without updating the firmware.

 ## Prerequisites for emulator use
 For Game Boy / Game Boy Color, you need to download your preferred Goomba fork/binary and rename it to: